nicstolt/DataCamp/Writing a Function in R/1_A quick Refresher.md

 # Writing a function in R

 ## Notes
-* The parts of a function
+1. The parts of a function:
-** Argument
+* Argument
-** Body
+* Body
-** Environment
+* Environment
-* Return value is the last evaluated expression or the first evaluated ''' R return() ''' expression
+2. Return value is the last evaluated expression or the first evaluated ''' R return() ''' expression
-* Functions can be treated like usual R objects
+3. Functions can be treated like usual R objects

 ## Writing a function